Get instant property alerts for www.condosandhomesmiami.comGet the MoveTo App

-This home sellers guide was put together to help sellers make a logical decisions on moving or selling.
-We as people get accustomed to our environment and what we see is not necessary what someone else sees.
-After all our home is our castle.
+This home sellers guide was put together to help sellers make logical decisions on moving or selling.
+We as people get accustomed to our environment and what we see is not necessarily what someone else sees.
+After all, our home is our castle.
 Sometimes we need to step back or get a second opinion or another set of eyes as to what it looks like to someone else.
-Home sellers should not be offended, it is better to get it done now rather then later and get disappointment and not sell your home or not get its true market value.
+Home sellers should not be offended, it is better to get it done now rather than later and get disappointed and not sell your home or not get its true market value.
 This is why we put this Home Sellers Guide together.
 We hope that it helps you and if you need a second opinion we are here to help.

-2. Go through the house and organize and clean.
+2. Go through the house, and organize and clean.
 Remove all clutter, box and pack all items that are not being used, such as large blenders and other kitchen tools, out-of-season clothes, toys, and exercise equipment.
 You may want to consider some help with staging.
 You have a tough choice, store items off-site or in boxes neatly stacked in garage or basement.
 Clean the windows inside and out, vacuum and shampoo carpets, paint or wipe down walls, lighting fixtures, and baseboards to make the house shine.

 3. Get estimates for some of the items that home inspector pointed out to you.
 Do you have big-ticket items that are worn out or will need replacement soon, such as roof or carpeting?
 Get estimates on how much it would cost to replace them, even if you don’t plan to do it yourself.
 The figures will help buyers determine if they can afford the home, and will be handy when negotiations begin.

-5. Exterior is the first thing buyers see when they drive by or come to see the house.
+5. The exterior is the first thing buyers see when they drive by or come to see the house.
 Make sure that that the lawn and shrubs are cut and trimmed.
 There is no trash or debris that got blown in by the wind.
 As you approach the front door, what is your impression of the property?
 Is the address clearly visible?
 Are pretty flowers or plants framing the entrance?
 Is the walkway free from cracks and impediments?
 Are all the lights working and turned on if it is dusk?
 A bit of help from a local handyman could go a long way.

-Also some of the things we talk about may seem like common sense, they are very important and should not be overlooked.
-Ask a friend or your next door neighbor that is visiting you to go through the house and tell you what they see.
-Don’t get offensive, just listen and take notes and than just do it.
+Some of the things we talk about may seem like common sense, however, they are very important and should not be overlooked.
+Ask a friend or the next door neighbor that is visiting you to go through the house, and tell you what they see.
+Don’t get offensive, just listen and take notes and then just do it.
 The better your home shows the faster you will sell it and sooner you will be enjoying your new place.

 1. Remove clutter from counters and every room and closets.
 Get rid of all those stacks of newspapers and magazines you have been saving, and put away most of your small decorative items.
 Remove excess furniture and either store it offsite or sell it if you do not intend to take it with you, pack up remove out-of-season clothing items that are cramping closet space.
 Don’t forget to clean out the garage, too.